improv-wifi/website/src/code.md

 description: TODO
 ---

-This page contains code samples and SDKs to help you get started with Improv Wi-Fi.
+This page contains software development kits (SDK) and code samples to help you get started using Improv Wi-Fi in your projects.

-## Code to provision Improv devices
+## Creating client applications that provision devices

 These examples will help you create clients that can provision devices hosting the Improv BLE service.